hassan-nabil/AuDisease/README.md

 - **Run a demo prediction with the real model**
   - Click “Run demo with real model”.
   - The app calls `GET /predict-demo`, which uses the model and scaler to score a demo input built from the dataset.
-- **Record and upload a short voice sample**
+- **Record a short voice sample (UX prototype only)**
   - Click “Start recording” and grant microphone permission.
-  - Speak for 5–10 seconds, then click “Stop & send to backend”.
+  - Speak for 5–10 seconds, then click “Stop recording”.
+  - This is a UX preview; it does **not** currently feed into the audio model.
+- **Analyze a WAV file with the audio model**
+  - Use the “Analyze WAV file with audio model” section.
+  - Choose a `.wav` file (for example from the `AudioSample` HC or PD folders).
+  - Click “Analyze selected WAV”.
-  - The browser uploads the audio file to `POST /predict-from-audio`.
+  - The frontend sends the file to `POST /predict-from-audio`, and the result updates the risk card using the audio PD vs HC model.
-  - The backend confirms that the upload path is working (no analysis yet).

 You can also explore all endpoints via the auto‑generated docs at `http://127.0.0.1:8000/docs`.

 ## 5. Current limitations & next steps

-- **No true audio‑to‑feature pipeline yet**
+- **Audio model is trained on a specific curated dataset**
-  - The current model is trained on the tabular UCI dataset (features already computed).
+  - The PD vs HC audio classifier is trained on the local `AudioSample` WAV dataset only.
-  - Real audio recordings are uploaded, but the backend does not yet extract jitter, shimmer, NHR, RPDE, etc. from the waveform.
+  - Generalization to other recording conditions, microphones or populations is unknown.

+- **Features are generic, not identical to Max Little’s pipeline**
+  - The audio model uses basic time/frequency statistics (duration, energy, zero‑crossings, simple spectral features), not the full jitter/shimmer/RPDE/PPE stack from the UCI tables.
+  - Results should be treated as an exploratory signal, not a calibrated clinical score.

+- **Browser recorder is not yet wired into the clinical audio model**
+  - For reproducibility and fairness, the model currently expects WAV files similar to the training data.
+  - The in‑browser recorder is there to show the intended future UX.

 - **Planned next steps**
-  - Add an audio feature extraction pipeline (e.g. using `librosa` and/or signal‑processing tools) to approximate the dataset’s vocal features from raw audio.
-  - Train and evaluate a model directly on those extracted features.
+  - Experiment with richer audio features (e.g. pitch tracking, perturbation measures) that more closely match the tabular Parkinson’s datasets.
+  - Evaluate calibration and robustness across recording conditions.
-  - Iterate on UI to communicate uncertainty, calibration and “do not use for diagnosis” messaging more clearly.
+  - Iterate on UI to communicate uncertainty and “do not use for diagnosis” messaging more clearly.

 ## 6. Ethical and safety considerations